phuchaodo/phuchaodo.github.io/_posts/2023-10-19-interview-question-for-computer-vision-part-2-classical-question.md

   - question
 ---

 Some interview questions and answers for the computer vision field.
+Part 2 shows some classical interview questions and answers.

 Classical Computer Vision Interview Questions & Answers
 ======